-Five years have passed since Alexa was born on November 6th 2014, alongside the first Amazon Echo.
-Today, over 26% of US households have a smart speaker, with Alexa as the dominant voice with over 60% market share.
-Alexa is now trying to catalyze the next phase of growth.
-Avoid hitting an inflection point.
+Amazon Alexa was born alongside the first Echo speaker on November 6th 2014.
+It’s hard to imagine 5 years have passed since.
+Over 26% of US households now own a smart speaker, with Alexa as the dominant voice with 60%+ market share.
+She’s not done growing.
 The number of open postings for Alexa roles reached an all-time high of 1,679 this past October.

 R&D is the biggest area of investment: 557 postings exist to improve Alexa’s ability to interpret our voice commands.
-This is followed by strong investments to improve Alexa’s ability to help consumers shop, communicate, and smarten our homes and cars.
+This is followed by strong investments to improve Alexa’s abilities to help consumers shop, make phone calls, and expand its IoT reach.

-The goal is for Alexa to automatically add bananas to our Prime Now cart, reorder coffee from Amazon.com and check on Whole Foods deals.
-Forget about groceries.
-Allow consumers to spend their time, effort and memory on something else.
-Such as watching Prime Video.
+The goal is for Alexa to automatically add bananas to the Prime Now cart, reorder coffee from Amazon.com and check on Whole Foods deals.
+The idea is to allow clients to forget entirely about groceries, so they can spend their time and memory on something else.
+Like watching Prime Video.

 The one challenge Alexa Grocery Shopping does face is the decline in household spending of food we take home.
-Americans are spending less on groceries.
-Instead, we are spending a larger portion of food money away from home.
-Think restaurants.
+In other words, Americans are spending less on groceries.
+We are instead spending a larger portion of food money away from home.
+At restaurants.
 So Alexa Food Delivery may have greater growth potential.
-Yet it faces a similar challenge as Google does with Grocery Shopping; Amazon does not own any restaurants and relies on partners for cooking and food delivery, leading to inconsistent experiences.
+Yet it faces a similar challenge as Google does with Grocery Shopping; Amazon does not own any restaurants and relies on partners for cooking and food delivery, leading to yet again inconsistent experiences.

-Now that Alexa “just knows” what groceries we need, she’ll be able to “perform actions on [our] behalf.”
+Now that Alexa “just knows” what groceries customers need, she’ll be able to “perform actions on [their] behalf.”
 That’s the goal of Alexa’s Routines team.

-Alexa Routines has so far been focused on helping us perform multiple tasks using one voice-command.
-But as it learns more about our shopping habits, it wouldn’t be surprising it creates routines for us, and shops for us.
+Alexa Routines has so far been focused on helping users perform multiple tasks using one voice-command.
+But as it learns more about shopping habits, it wouldn’t be surprising if it not only creates routines, but also does the shopping.

 “Alexa, What did Hannah do in School Today?”
 (2 postings)

-That is literally how one job description describes the goals of Alexa Education.
+That is, verbatim, how one job description describes the goals of Alexa Education.
 With more and more schools and students using technology to manage learning, Alexa aims to tap into all that data and bridge the communication gap between kids and parents.

-Many new parents have leveraged Alexa to help put their newborn babies to sleep.
-The author of this analysis included.
-It’s much more convenient to tell Alexa to “Play bedtime music” than it is to search for songs and playlists on the phone while the baby cries.
+Many new parents have leveraged Alexa to help put their newborn babies to sleep (the author of this analysis included).
+It’s much more convenient to tell Alexa to “play bedtime music” than it is to search for songs and playlists while the baby cries.
 Parenting is such a popular use case for smart speakers that Mattel developed one dedicated to parents and babies.

 But what happens when the baby grows up?
 There’s the option of getting an Echo speaker for their kids, but many parents worry about their children’s privacy and of unconsciously letting a robot influence their lives.

 That’s where Alexa Education comes in.
-It’s trying to offer helicopter parents the convenience of constantly watching over their kids.
-Are they eating gluten-free lunches?
-How did they do at piano lesson?
-Does coach think their kid is a good leader on the team?
+It’s trying to offer helicopter parents a convenient way of watching over their kids, while “respecting their privacy”.
+Are they eating healthy lunches?
+How did they do with piano lessons?
+Does coach think their kid is a leader on the team?

 What’s the challenge?
 Kids are not stupid.
-We’ve all lied to our parents.
-If teenagers discover their lives are being by their parents via Alexa, it won’t be long before they manipulate it to their benefit.
+If teenagers discover their lives are being monitored by their parents via Alexa, it won’t be long before they manipulate it to their benefit.

 The success of Alexa’s parenting initiatives will depend on whether users trust it.
-Will kids trust Alexa if they knew if helped parents spy on them?
-Will parents trust Alexa if they found out kids lied to the machine?
-Will kids even trust their parents, and vice-versa?
+Will kids trust Alexa if it helped their parents spy on them?
+Will parents trust it if they found out their kids lied to the machine?
+Or will Alexa erode trust within the family?